-Sandeep Mannava, MD, PhD is a fellowship trained orthopedic surgeon who specializes in sports medicine; arthroscopic surgery of the hip, knee, and shoulder; and shoulder reconstruction and replacement.
+Sandeep Mannava, MD, PhD is a fellowship trained orthopedic surgeon who specializes in sports medicine; arthroscopic surgery of the knee and shoulder; as well as shoulder reconstruction and replacement.
 Dr Mannava partners with patients to determine their goals and expectations, then provides the medical care--both surgical and non-surgical--to obtain excellent outcomes that help patients of all ages achieve and maintain an active, healthy lifestyle.
 He is a compassionate physician scientist, an advocate for athletes, and a thought leader in orthopaedic sports medicine.
 Dr Mannava enjoys innovating and educating in the areas of orthopaedic surgery, arthroscopic surgery, biomedical sciences, and sports medicine.
 He provides high quality, evidenced based, and cutting-edge care to all of his patients.

 Originally from Utica, New York, Dr Mannava graduated from Cornell University cum laude, with high honors in biological sciences, and distinction in research.
 He then attended medical school at the State University of New York (SUNY) at Syracuse--Upstate Medical University.

 Dr Mannava completed his orthopaedic surgery residency at Wake Forest University.
 During his residency, he graduated from the Wake Forest Graduate School of Arts and Sciences with a PhD, awarded for research related to rotator cuff disorders.
 During his time at Wake Forest, he was chosen as an American Orthopaedic Association (AOA) resident leader and emerging leader.
 As a chief resident, he was recognized with the department's resident teaching award for his contributions to resident and medical student education.
 During his time at Wake Forest, he assisted with physician coverage for Wake Forest Demon Deacon baseball and Winston-Salem Dash minor league baseball.